yehia67/documentation/getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md

 To complete this tutorial, you need the following:

 * [Node JS (8+)](https://nodejs.org/en/)
-* A code editor
+* A code editor such as [Visual Studio Code](https://code.visualstudio.com/Download)
-* Access to a terminal
+* Access to a command prompt
 * An Internet connection

 ---